-Figure 8: Final Dual Anchor Design The final scripts are shown in Appendix A: Transaction Scripts.
-3.2.2 Disadvantages of The Dual Anchor Approach Unlike the mutual anchor approach, use of escape transactions is not outsourcable: you cannot have an untrusted third party which can monitor the network for the other sides' revoked escape transaction and respond with your own escape transaction.
-If you were to provide a third party with your fast escape transaction, you would necessarily provide it with the secret, which it could give to B. 3.3 Hashed Timelock Contract (HTLC) Modification Using the same techniques used above, we can condense each HTLC into a single output script on the commitment transaction.
+Figure 3: Commitment Transaction Outputs 3.2 Channel Opening Modifications The method of creating the first commitment transaction before signing the anchor transaction (as proposed in the paper) presents two problems in practice: - 1.
+The anchor transaction id required for the commitment input will only be known one the anchor is signed, and - 2.
+The anchor transaction can be malleated by either party before entering the blockchain, rendering the commitment input unusable.
+The last of these is particularly pernicious, as BIP62 doesn't solve it: signatories can always re-sign a transaction, hence altering its transaction ID.
+The paper proposes new SIGHASH flags which mitigate this problem, but we are attempting to avoid that.
+Our approach is to only have one-sided anchors.
+These can be later balanced by the lightning network itself, or an atomic-swap an on-chain bitcoin transaction[1].
+Any bitcoin transaction fees are initially funded by that anchor, but the implementation splits fees where possible and never allows either side to spend funds in the channel if they would no longer be able to pay their share.
+3.3 Hashed Timelock Contract (HTLC) Modification Using the same techniques used above, we can condense each HTLC into a single output script on the commitment transaction.
 This output is spendable under three conditions: - 1.
 Recipient knows the R value (funds go to recipient), or - 2.
 The HTLC has timed out (funds return to sender), or - 3.
 The Commit transaction has been revoked (funds to go other side).
 Unlike the original paper, we use revocation preimages instead of sharing temporary private keys.
-If we also use OP_CHECKLOCKTIMEVERIFY and OP_CHECKSEQUENCEVERIFY it is fairly simple to express these conditions in a single output script.
+If we also use OP\CHECKLOCKTIMEVERIFY and OP\CHECKSEQUENCEVERIFY it is fairly simple to express these conditions in a single output script.
 For each direction the HTLC could transfer funds, there are two scripts required; one for A's commitment transaction and one for B's commitment transaction.
 It's also a requirement that the conditions which allow payment to oneself be delayed, to give the other side an opportunity to take the funds in case of revocation.
-This is shown in figure 9.
+This is shown in figure 4.

-Figure 9: HTLC Using Revocation Preimages, OP CLV and OP CSV The scripts for this can be found in 4.
+Figure 4: HTLC Using Revocation Preimages, OP CLV and OP CSV The scripts for this can be found in 4.